 "The authorities of Bosnia and Herzegovina are obliged to safeguard the rights of lesbian and gay people to gather and express freely their views.
 They must promptly investigate all cases of direct threats against them and bring the perpetrators to justice," Nicola Duckworth said.

-The rights to peaceful assembly and to freedom of expression are recognized and protected by a number of international treaties to which Bosnia and Herzegovina is a party, including the International Covenant on Civil and Political Rights and the European Convention for the protection of Human Rights and Fundamental Freedoms.
+Background The rights to peaceful assembly and to freedom of expression are recognized and protected by a number of international treaties to which Bosnia and Herzegovina is a party, including the International Covenant on Civil and Political Rights and the European Convention for the protection of Human Rights and Fundamental Freedoms.

 Also important in this regard is a judgement of the European Court of Human Rights in the case of Plattform "Ärzte für das Leben" against Austria in which the Court stated that "A demonstration may annoy or give offence to persons opposed to the ideas or claims that it is seeking to promote.
 The participants must, however, be able to hold the demonstration without having to fear that they will be subjected to physical violence by their opponents; such a fear would be liable to deter associations or other groups supporting common ideas or interests from openly expressing their opinions on highly controversial issues affecting the community."